 As he goes on the leaves begin to get darker and the hairs that grow naturally on the tea leaf begin to turn white and become visible against the dark green color of the leaf.
 At this point the father begins to roll the tea in a ball under his hand.
 This, Aaron said, is where the real tea making technique comes in.
 You want to roll the tea with enough pressure that it will create the curled shape, but not too much pressure that the tea leaves do not turn under your hand and thus burn.
 After every few turns the father shakes the tea leaves apart to prevent clumping.

 The final step is the real shape making step.
 The father at this point takes off the work gloves he had been using and goes in with his bare hands.
 He does this not only because the wok is now at its lowest temperature, but also because this is where he really needs to feel the tea.
 This is where the tea will be drying out completely and it is important to feel how dry the tea is.
-If the tea is not dry enough, the retained mostioure will back the tea go bad and give a bad taste (called stinky green in oolong), but if the tea leaves become too dry they will break apart in the wok and won’t make good tea.
+If the tea is not dry enough, the retained mostioure will make the tea go bad and give a bad taste (called stinky green in oolong), but if the tea leaves become too dry they will break apart in the wok and won’t make good tea.
+Making Bi Luo Chun is a constant balancing act.
 He rests one arm on a pillow and vigoursly rolls the tea in his bare hands.
 After this the tea is finished.
 The whole process takes about 45 minutes and produces one of the most famous teas in China

 All of this was finished before three o’clock.
 “So what’s the plan for the rest of the day.”
 Aaron shrugged.